t73liu/connect-four-ai/agents/alphabeta.md

 ```
 function minimax(node, depth, maximizingPlayer, alpha, beta) {
-  if depth = targetDepth or node is a terminal then
+  if depth == targetDepth or node is a terminal:
     return heuristicValue(node, depth)
-  if maximizingPlayer then
+  if maximizingPlayer:
     bestValue = −Infinity
     for each child of node:
       bestValue = max(bestValue, minimax(child, depth + 1, FALSE, alpha, beta))